+Next Gen

-Next Gen These young professionals, generally aged 20 to 35, are in Lewiston either to live close to family or to make something of themselves professionally.
-They often hold a 4-year college degree and include working-class singles and families.
+This new generation of mostly young professionals have made their home in Lewiston either to live close to family or to make something of themselves professionally.
+They often hold a 4 year college degree and include working class singles and families.
 The Next Gen group are more likely to see potential than liability when facing adversity.
 They think the mills and other brick industrial structures are cool spaces for lofts and restaurants.
-These young people are ready to make change happen and have the time, energy, and knowledge to do so.
+These people are ready to make change happen and have the time, energy, and knowledge to do so.
 Due to their inexperience, they benefit from partnerships, particularly with forward thinking Established Lewistonians who understand the intricacies of the City.